-An alternative means for assignments throughout course PM-1 using the concept of a “running problem case”.
+An alternative means for assignments throughout course using the concept of a “running problem case”.
 This involves the use of a single problem scenario that provides an opportunity for students to create multiple deliverables throughout the course that apply to this scenario as they learn various topics within the subject of Project Management (PM).

 To distinguish this type of project from the previous examples and to clarify the differences, we refer to this version of the final project as a “term paper.”
 In the curriculum resources we document one specimen research term paper assignment on a project management topic, including the required learning outcomes, sample project idea, research methods details and possible grading rubrics, alongside general guidance regarding research projects and dissertations.